flow-state-15/mod-5-extra-resources/assets/react-project-week-roadmap.md

 Weekend

-- finish requirements for assessment
+- Finish requirements for assessment
-- add little things like favicon
+- Add little things like favicon
 - Clean up code
 - Write notes that help you remember code in application
 - Fix bugs